NAL-i5K/tripal_eutils/docs/installation.rst

-  cd [location of your custom or contrib modules] git clone https://github.com/NAL-i5K/tripal_eutils.git drush pm-enable tripal_eutils -y
+  cd [location of your custom or contrib modules] git clone https://github.com/NAL-i5K/tripal_eutils.git git checkout 4.x drush pm-enable tripal_eutils -y

 Chado
 -----

-This module requires Chado 1.3 or greater.
-Visit ``/admin/tripal/storage/chado/install`` on your site to verify and/or upgrade your Chado version.
+Both Tripal 4 and this module require Chado 1.3 or greater.
+See the `Tripal upgrade documentation <https://tripaldoc.readthedocs.io/en/latest/upgrade_guide/site.html>`_ for further information about upgrading and migrating Chado.

 Setup
 -----
 This module currently functions "as is" without setup.
-The Manage Analyses module provides several new fields (analysis and organism linker fields) so you should **Check For New Fields** on the content types your site utilizes that have _organism or _analysis Chado linker tables.
+After importing records from NCBI, you should **Check For New Fields** to add fields for new properties that may have been added.

-Additional module-wide settings can be configured at: ``/admin/tripal/tripal_eutils``.
+Module-wide settings can be configured at: ``/admin/tripal/config/tripal_eutils_settings``.

 .. image:: /_static/settings_example.png